cckuailong/Small_Functions/README.md

 3. Download_Photos:

   we take use of a loophole of the HIT dean office's website, with which we can download any HIT student's photo.
 Emmm, i just help my friend find her girl's photo.
 LUL.

+4. face_detect:

+  use C++ with OpenCV to detect the face in a picture, and cut out of it.
+  myFace: open the PC's camera, and then get lots of your pictures. the program then detect your face exactly
+  otherFace: use other person's picture to detect